bruceravel/larch-plugin-tutorial/GLOSSARY.md

 absorption coefficients conceived by T.-C. Weng, G. S. Waldo and
 J. E. Penner-Hahn and published in Journal of Synchrotron Radiation (2005).
 12, 506-510, DOI: 10.1107/S0909049504034193

+# vectorization

+The conversion of a scalar calculation -- processing a single pair of operands at a time -- to a vector implementation -- processing one operation on many pairs of operands at once.
+This allows you to optimize algorithms by using your computer's architecture along with highly optimised vector routines, in this case supplied by NumPy.